 Even with rigorous training and strict adherence to safety measures, the risk of decompression sickness is ever-present.
 It’s a great example of how underwater welders must have an in-depth knowledge of deep-sea safety, intense stamina and endurance, and the ability to respond to unexpected situations calmly.

-Fight for Fair Compensation With BoatLaw, LLP Attorneys
+Fight for Fair Compensation With the Experienced Maritime Attorneys at BoatLaw, LLP

 If you’ve suffered illness or injury as an underwater welder, you aren’t alone.
 This is an incredibly dangerous job that puts you in the path of numerous dangers at once.
 Our team of admiralty law attorneys can help.
-Let’s talk more about your injuries and how we can help.
+Let’s talk more about your injuries and what can be done about them.
 Schedule a consultation now by calling us at 360-671-6711 or getting in touch with our team online.

 Douglas R. Williams was raised in a military family.
 After retiring from the armed forces, his father sailed as the chief medical officer with many of the most popular cruise lines, including Holland America Line, Carnival Cruise Line, Disney Cruise Line, and Norwegian Cruise Line.
 When not in school, Doug spent a good part of his youth in the crew quarters sailing with his father on cruise ships.
 He developed a practical knowledge of the maritime industry from a young age.
 Learn More here.